uxuyconnect/connect-sdk/README.md

 #### Prerequisite
 Install PNPM: `Execute npm install -g pnpm`
 Install TypeScript: `Run pnpm add typescript -D`
+- Install Yalc: Use `npm install -g yalc`

+### Steps for Using Yalc for Local Testing of Core-SDK

+For manual testing of the core-sdk, set up a separate web project.
+The guide below uses `yalc` to link the `core-sdk` locally, enabling its installation and import for testing.

+Under the `typescript-sdk/packages/web3-tg-sdk` directory:

+- Navigate to the `core-sdk` directory.
+- Execute `npm run build` to build your latest code.
+- Run `yalc publish`.
+You should see a message like `@uxuycom/web3-tg-sdk@<version> published in store.` (Note: The version number may vary).

+To set up your testing environment (e.g., a new Next.js project), use `yalc add @uxuycom/web3-tg-sdk@<version>` (ensure the version number is updated accordingly).

+- Run `pnpm install`.
+This installs `@uxuycom/web3-tg-sdk@<version>` with your local changes.

 ### MetaMask Standard Wallet Integration (Beta)